Zen-Watch/zen-watch-ifttt-cloud-functions/README.md

 ### Ideas
 You can use this IFTTT Cloud Functions pattern to build any recipies.Some samples are given below:
 - Build bots for Twitter, Farcaster, Telegram
-- Build Web3 protocol clients such as Lit Actions, Uniswap Trading Strategies, XMTP, Push Protocol messaging, AAVE Lending & more
+- Build Web3 protocol clients such as Uniswap Trading Strategies, XMTP, Push Protocol messaging, AAVE Lending & more
-- Build a non-custodial cloud, hot wallet for EVM, Non-EVM
+- Build a custom, non-custodial cloud, hot wallets for EVM, Non-EVM using EOA, LIT Actions, LIT PKPs
+- Build a client for IPFS, Arweave or Fission Codes FVM
 - Build an Email Client / SMTP bot
-- Build a Message Queue connector - Kafka, SQS
+- Build a Message Queue connector - Kafka, SQS or your favorite
-- Build a Database Client - MySQL, MongoDB, Cassandra, RocksDB, your favorite DB
+- Build a Database Client - MySQL, MongoDB, Cassandra, RocksDB, Firebase, Supabase, Polybase, Picone Vector DB for LLM Applications
 - Customize existing bots to your needs

 ### Submit to Zen.Watch